Cebu Bus Rapid Transit System: Criticism

 The narrow roads of Cebu City has been a point of criticism for the project.
 Arizona State University professor Donald Webster claimed that a BRT system in Cebu was not viable due to the city's narrow roads, suggesting instead that the project should be reimagined as a light rail or heavy rail system that could be built above or below the roads.
 This sentiment was also shared by Presidential Assistant for the Visayas Michael Diño, who stated that he would lobby to President Rodrigo Duterte to have the project scrapped in favor of a light rail transit system.

 Legal issues

-On March 20, 2024, Mayor Michael Rama filed an administrative complaint before the Office of President and sought the suspension of Governor Gwen Garcia regarding the CBRT.
+On March 20, 2024, Mayor Michael Rama filed an administrative complaint before the Office of the President and sought the suspension of Governor Gwen Garcia regarding the CBRT.
 "Garcia, by issuing the Assailed Memorandum, violated the Constitution, the Administrative Order 23, Series 1992, the Local Government Code, the Code of Conduct and Ethical Standards for Public Officials and Employees, and the Anti-Graft and Corruption Practices Act", Rama alleged.
 Garcia issued a memorandum to stop the CBRT construction in heritage buffer zones of the Cebu Provincial Capitol and Fuente Osmeña Circle on February 27, 2024.

+Decision to open the BRT lanes to jeepneys

+On March 18, 2026, amidst mounting complaints about traffic congestion from motorists and jeepney passengers since the first day of the BRT's operation, Cebu City Mayor Nestor Archival said that he was open to letting public utility jeepneys (PUJs) use the BRT lanes, as a temporary solution.
+The immediate implementation of this temporary solution was confirmed by Cebu City Transportation Office (CCTO) head Raquel Arce, who said that the jeepneys will also follow stricter loading and unloading protocols similar to the BRT buses already running on them.
+The following day, this shared-lane setup received criticism from netizens and motorists because it only further undermines the BRT's very purpose.
+Archival has defended the temporary solution, citing a shortage of buses and long headways.
+He also stated that the temporary solution will also help train jeepney drivers and commuters to follow stop-based loading and unloading.
+The Cebu City government elaborated on the temporary solution a few days later saying that only 17 of the 30 BRT buses were currently running, reiterating the presence of mixed-traffic sections, and pending feeder routes.